Magicboomliu/Magicboomliu.github.io/_pages/about.md

 🔔 News
 ======
+* [03/2026] I have received the "Graduate Research Encouragement Award" from the Society of Automotive Engineers of Japan (JSAE).
 * [01/2026] I have completed my PhD defense presentation for the doctoral thesis in the Institute of Science, Tokyo, titled "Deep Learning Based Stereo Vision: From Robust Stereo Matching to Feed-Forward 3D Reconstruction."
 * [07/2025] Our Paper "DMS:Diffusion-Based Multi-Baseline Stereo Generation for Improving Self-Supervised Depth Estimation." has been accepted by ICCV2025 AIM Workshop for oral presentation.
 * [01/2025] Our paper titled "TDM: Temporally-Consistent Diffusion Model for All-in-One Real-World Video Restoration" has been selected as the Best Student Paper for MMM2025.